Liang Yuan: The whole structure

 Liang Yuan is made up of living residences, temples and gardens and is known for its fantastic rocks.
 There are four groups of gardens in different styles, which stand for Spring with Hermitage, Summer with Lake, Autumn with Stars and Winter with Snow.

 Rock art

 It is said that there are more than 400 rocks inside Liang Yuan.
 The rocks were arranged by Liang Airu with some named according to Chinese legends including "Su Wu Tending Sheep Rock", and "The Boys Worship Guanyin Rock".

 Culture and humanity

 Liang Yuan is built in a typical style used by Qing dynasty literati.
 With the purpose of pursuing natural and picturesque Liang Yuan is surrounded by streams and is planted with many willow trees.
-It not only expresses literati' pursuit of staying away from the hustle and bustle of life in cities but enjoying the happiness in a garden, but also reflects Ghuangdong culture properly.
+It not only expresses literati' pursuit of staying away from the hustle and bustle of life in cities but enjoying the happiness in a garden, but also reflects Guangdong culture properly.